shaylarihosain/Scripps-College-Journal/README.md

 Introduces designers to Scripps College Journal's design and brand system, and prepares their computer automatically.

-Boasting tight integration with Adobe Creative Cloud, it installs fonts, configures InDesign’s layout, and shows designers around the latest available SCJ brand guides.
+Boasting tight integration with Adobe Creative Cloud, it installs fonts, configures InDesign’s layout, shows designers around the latest available SCJ brand guides, and imports submitted visual artwork onto the pages — all while maintaining a neat folder structure, with all the right files in the right place, so multiple designers' work is always ready for merging.

-Upon the designer’s request, it creates final packages for print (and web) that are formatted correctly for our print house, with appropriate color management and image resolution, all automatically.
+Upon the designer’s request, it creates final packages for print (and web) that are formatted to specification for our print house, with appropriate color management, image resolution, and trim marks — all automatically.

 The app can update the brand guides on the design team's computers when newer ones are available, update itself with bug fixes and new features, and download Creative Cloud when it's not already installed.